• Home

 The average lifespan has lengthened significantly

-It wasn’t long ago -maybe 100 years – when the average lifespan was 60 or 70.
-That’s as old as many of us are now.
-But due to advances in medicine, it’s not uncommon to live well into your 90s and beyond.
-Several cancers and other diseases are now manageable rather than death sentences.
+It wasn’t long ago -maybe 100 years – when the average lifespan was 40 or 50.
+That’s younger than many of us are now.
+Due to advances in medicine, it’s not uncommon for people to live well into their 90s and beyond.
+Many cancers and other diseases are now manageable rather than death sentences.
 It won’t be long until they won’t even be an issue.
-Let’s hope that’s true in our near future.
+Let’s hope that’s true in the future.

 Adjust your state of mind for health and happiness